 WordPress Site Health “Info” tab displays the PHP version in use

-WP Site / WP Studio (Plesk Panel)
+WP Site / WP Studio (Plesk Servers)

 PHP version displayed on the Plesk Panel